yagarea/ggu.cz/pages/services.md

 ---

 ## Services
-{% include centered-text.html
+{: .centered-text }
-content="Thise are all services privided and hosted by GGU members"
+These are all services provided and hosted by GGU members
-%}

 {% include services.html %}